javidangarcia/javidangarcia.github.io/README.md

 # portfolio & resume website

-This is my portfolio website hosted on GitHub Pages.
-This site includes my resume, projects, education history, skills, and contact information.
+This is my portfolio website.
+This site contains and displays my resume, projects, education history, skills, profile links, and contact information.